informalsystems/cosmwasm-to-quint/README.md

 ## Troubleshooting
 1. I see an "unknown feature `proc_macro_span_shrink`" error

-- You probably forgot to run `cargo update` after switching the tool chain
+You probably forgot to run `cargo update` after switching the tool chain

 2. Running `cargo cosmwasm-to-quint` exits immediately and doesn't produce/update any files

-- You probably forgot to run `cargo clean` before running the command
+You probably forgot to run `cargo clean` before running the command

+3. I'm getting duplicated definitions for a bunch of things

+Make sure you have **not** added a generated test file to your contract's crate somehow.
+If you do that, this tool will read the test file as it was part of your contract and, therefore, generate duplicated items.